 7. An under shelf spice rack?
 Yes please

-This clever design from Joseph Joseph fits under your shelf so it will free up storage space on your worktop, shelves and cupboards.
+This clever design fits under your shelf so it will free up storage space on your worktop, shelves and cupboards.
 It fits neatly to the underside and holds up to 7 standard sized spice jars on their sides.
 You simply pull out the compartment when you need to retrieve your spices.